Stay up to date

 Information and warnings about bush fires and other incidents attended by the NSW RFS

-A mobile application on iOS and Android to help you stay up to date on bush fires in your area
+A mobile application on iOS and Android to help you stay up to date on bush fires and other hazards in your area

 Providing fire information from participating fire and emergency service authorities across Australia